supaandu/COS-ECE-473-Final_Project/README.md

-# Portfolio Rebalancing Tool
+# CoinTune: An AI-Powered Cryptocurrency Portfolio Rebalancer

-Princeton COS/ECE 473 Final Project
+ECE 473 Final Project

 ## Overview

 This web application allows users to:
-1. Connect their Ethereum wallet
+1. Connect their Metamask wallet
 2. View their current token holdings
 3. Set target allocations for their portfolio
 4. Calculate rebalancing actions to reach those target allocations
+5. Execute transactions to rebalance their portfolio

 ## Setup Instructions